 Search & Book

-According to the fare rules, tickets will be available until October 16th.
+According to the fare rules, tickets will be available November 27, 2019.
 Technically, there are no restrictions as to when you can travel and benefit from this deal.
 And in fact, we’ve been able to find excellent availability from November through August 2020.
 There are only a few days in December where prices seem to be higher.

 The minimum stay requirement is the night from Saturday to Sunday, and you can spend up to 12 months in China with this fare.